-Beautiful, puffy cinnamon apple dutch baby.
-Crispy buttery edges and dreamy honey crisp apples makes this a recipe for german pancake perfection.
+A beautiful, puffy cinnamon apple dutch baby.
+Crispy buttery edges and dreamy honey crisp apples makes this breakfast recipe total perfection.
 A dust of cinnamon sugar completes it.

 If you eat it RIGHT AWAY then it’s actually super puffy (photo below)!
 It starts to deflate pretty fast.

 - Soft English Scones – this recipe is so easy to follow

 - Fluffy Buttermilk Waffles – the fluffiest most delicious waffles

 - Blueberry Dutch Baby – if you love this apple pancake you’ll love the blueberry version

 - Potato, Bacon and Green Onion Quiche – the heartiest quiche you’ll ever eat

 - Blueberry Crumb Muffins – with a dollop of cream cheese on it, this is one of my favorite breakfast treats

 - The Fluffiest Buttermilk Pancakes – these are hands down the absolute best homemade pancakes